vituperare/thinkingcap/ReadMe.txt

 a PCB for the Thinking Cap.
 This is included within the "thinkingcap10a" folder; the "thinkingcap10b" folder contains a design for a separate circuit that is not released nor recommended for use.

-Thinking Cap v1.0 designed by ianmathwiz7; released 7-1-2013 by Grindhouse Wetware.
+Thinking Cap v1.0 designed by ianmathwiz7; released 7-1-2013 by Grindhouse Wetware..